pragmatrix/CrossUI/README.md

-# CrossUI - Portable Drawing API focused on Real-Time Test Feedback
+# CrossUI - Portable Drawing API focused on Instant Test Feedback

 Programming languages provide the ultimate flexibility for parameterizing user interfaces and graphical output in general.
-But they lack the real-time feedback that markup languages and visual editors provide.
+But they lack the instant feedback that markup languages and visual editors provide.
 This drawback is not set in stone.
 With some effort and tool support, it is possible to visualize code-generated drawings in realtime as you type.